heruihr/rallytrack/README.md

 ### Dataset preparation

-Our method is following TransTrack.
 Please download and organize RallyTrack as following:

 ```
 TransTrack